mprestin77/showlimits/README.md

 # showlimits
-show limits of OCI services and usage values
+This script shows limits of OCI services and usage values

 The script shows a list of all OCI services, their limits in usage values.
 ```